scheduling-cc/pyscheduling/docs/documentation/index.rst

    Getting started
    ^^^^^^^^^^^^^^^

-   A quick introduction to Pyscheduling_cc basic concepts, from installation to your first scheduling problem solver.
+   A quick introduction to pyscheduling basic concepts, from installation to your first scheduling problem solver.

    +++